snusbase/docs.snusbase.com/terms-of-service.md

 This Agreement constitutes the entire understanding and agreement between you and us with respect to the subject matter hereof and supersedes all prior and contemporaneous agreements, representations, and understandings, whether oral or written.

-By using our Data Breach Search Engine, you acknowledge that you have read, understood, and agree to be bound by this Agreement.
+By using our Services, you acknowledge that you have read, understood, and agree to be bound by this Agreement.
 If you do not agree with any of the terms herein, please do not use our Services.